kseremet/openshift-virtualization-demo/README.md

 ### Log in to the OpenShift GitOps UI

 1. Login as cluster administrator on the UI of the hub cluster
-2. Open the `Administrator` view if not already selected
+2. Open the `Administrator` view if it is not already selected
 3. In the menu click on `Networking` and open `Routes`
 4. In the `Projects` dropdown select `openshift-gitops`
 5. There will be a `Route` called `openshift-gitops-server`, the location of